 10 tips for using diagrams to ace the system design interview

-If you’re a software engineer interviewing for a backend role, you’ll probably be tested on how well you can design a system architecture given some goals and constraints.
+Are you a software engineer interviewing for a backend role?
+You can expect be tested on how well you can design a system architecture given some goals and constraints.
 It's one of the most high-signal interviews, because it’s open-ended, which presents more opportunities for both mistakes and flexes.
-An important detail is that these interviews test not only your knowledge of backend systems, but also how effectively you can communicate your ideas.
+These interviews test your knowledge of backend systems, and, just as importantly, how effectively you can communicate your ideas.

-The most effective way to communicate your design is to diagram on a whiteboard the design that you’re verbally explaining.
-It’s often necessary to draw it out, because sometimes the interviewer takes a picture and saves it for later review, potentially with other coworkers.
-From my experience of conducting hundreds of these interviews at top companies, the most effective diagrams are the ones that clearly explain your vision with minimal ambiguity.
+The most effective way to communicate your design is to diagram the design that you’re verbally explaining, often on a whiteboard in the room.
+It’s necessary to draw it out, because sometimes the interviewer takes a picture and saves it for later review, potentially with other coworkers.
+From my experience of conducting hundreds of these interviews at some top companies, the most effective diagrams are the ones that clearly explain your vision with minimal ambiguity.

 To achieve that, the focus should be on simplicity, thoroughness, and cleanliness.
 It takes a deep understanding of something to explain something simply, and it's easy to see through any obscurity by complexity.
 Thoroughness is important to make sure there isn't some fundamental flaw that prevents your design from solving the problem.
 And if your diagram is packed with great ideas in a disorganized mess, the interviewer (and potentially others who review your interview) might not be able to understand it fully (or worse, misunderstand it).